 - Cod Liver Oil – like fish oil, cod liver is high in omega-3 fatty acids.
 I prefer cod liver oil due to the added benefit of vitamins A and D. It may help reduce inflammation in the body.
 I like this brand here.

 - Epsom Salts – in addition to helping you relax and unwind in a warm tub, Epsom salts have numerous therapeutic properties.
 Epsom salts contain magnesium, which can be depleted by stress.
 Increasing magnesium in the body may help with muscle recovery and ease inflammation.
 Epsom salts are also perfect for adding essential oils to water since they act as a carrier to disperse the oils into the water.

-- Vitamins C, D, and B – although I try to get as many vitamins as I can from the food I eat, I do incorporate these vitamins into my daily routine, and increase the dose if I am feeling unwell, especially vitamin C. Young Living has a wonderful line of supplements, most that are eligible to redeem for Essential Rewards points.
+- Vitamins C, D, and B – although I try to get as many vitamins as I can from the food I eat, I do incorporate these vitamins into my daily routine, and increase the dose if I am feeling unwell, especially vitamin C. Young Living has a wonderful line of supplements, most that are eligible to redeem for Loyalty Rewards points.

 Interested in learning more about the therapeutic brand of essential oils for wellness and products discussed in this post?
 Find out more here.